apache/yetus/asf-site-src/source/documentation/in-progress/precommit-buildtools.md

 ## Custom Maven Tests

-* Maven will trigger a maven install as part of the precompile.
-* Maven will test eclipse integration as part of the postcompile.
+Maven will test eclipse and site if maven is being used as the build tool and appropriate files trigger them.

-* If src/site is modified, maven site tests are executed.
+Maven will trigger add a maven install test when the `maven_add_install` function has been used and the related tests are requierd.
+Plug-ins that need to run maven before MUST call it as part of their respective initialize functions, otherwise maven may fail unexpectedly.
+All Yetus provided plug-ins that require maven will trigger the maven install functionality.